Viburnum Red Balloon®

 Birds Love the Berries

-Viburnum Red Balloon offers year-round interest with its robust, leathery foliage, lacy clusters of creamy white flowers, and vibrant red berries.
-In spring, the flowers attract pollinators, adding life to your garden.
-As summer progresses, green fruits appear and gradually ripen to a vivid red, creating a striking display that persists into winter—even after the leaves have dropped.
-Although the fruit is not edible by humans, they provide an important food source for birds during the colder months.
-This shrub performs beautifully as a standalone specimen but produces even more abundant fruit when planted near another viburnum, such as V. Allegheny or V. Mohican.
-It's an excellent choice for hedges or privacy screens, offering visual appeal and environmental benefits in a low-maintenance package.
+Viburnum Red Balloon offers year-round garden interest with robust, leathery foliage, lacy white flowers, and vibrant red berries.
+Spring blooms attract pollinators, while summer fruits ripen to bright red, persisting into winter.
+Though inedible for humans, the berries provide an important food source for birds during the colder months.
+This shrub produces even more abundant fruit when planted near another viburnum, such as V. Allegheny or V. Mohican.
+Viburnum are shipped during our spring season only.

 Minus icon Plant Type Shrubs